Introduction

 Rapid Technological Advancements

-For example, a company producing traditional orthopedic implants may need to integrate additive manufacturing for customized components.
-Production flexibility allows such transitions to happen smoothly, minimizing disruption and maximizing innovation.
+For example, a manufacturer producing orthopedic implants may need to integrate additive manufacturing for customized components.
+Production flexibility makes this transition smoother.

 Market Demand Variability

-Demand for medical devices often fluctuates due to factors such as seasonality, emerging health crises, or shifts in hospital budgets.
-Flexible production systems enable manufacturers to adjust output accordingly, ensuring cost efficiency while avoiding shortages or overproduction.
+Demand for medical devices can change due to seasonality, health crises, hospital budgets, or regional needs.
+Flexible systems help adjust output to avoid shortages or overproduction.

 Benefits of Production Flexibility